Summer in Budapest: Weather & 23 Best Things to Do (2026)

 Gellért Hill is great if you want to take some break from the city and be in nature.
 It is across a pretty big area and has many flowers and trees to bring you peace.

-Budapest is known for its nightlife, and there are many bars and pubs in the city centre – especially on the Pest side!
+Budapest is known for its nightlife, and there are many bars and pubs in the city centre, especially on the Pest side!

 The weather is warm during the summer and it is the most fun to go out at night in the summer.
 Budapest is full of events and festivals in during summer and there are many outdoor places where you can have fun.

-Budapest is famous for its “ruin bars” that are bars made with unique designs and decorations.
-The ruin bars have a cool atmosphere with funny furniture, like bathtubs for chairs, or even furniture stuck to the ceiling.
+You should also check out the “ruin bars” in Budapest.
+The ruin bars have a cool vibe with funny furniture, like bathtubs for chairs or even furniture stuck to the ceiling.
+Two of the most popular ruin bars in Budapest are Szimpla Kert and Instant.

-9. ENJOY THE OUTDOOR CAFES AND RESTAURANTS
+9. RELAX AT THE OUTDOOR CAFES AND RESTAURANTS

 Budapest does not have as many outdoor cafes like France or Belgium, but there are still a good number of outdoor cafes and restaurants that you can enjoy during the summer.